matrix-org/matrix.org/content/docs/older/understanding-synapse-hosting.md

 ```

 We can save the file.
-Let’s edit out docker-compose.yaml file to add Synapse,
+Let’s edit our docker-compose.yaml file to add Synapse,
 and give it the volumes it needs to persist data: